 Music is one of the favorite passions of almost every individual.
 The surprising thing is that it is one of the oldest professions in the world and even archaeologists have identified animal bones belonging to the ancient era that was chiseled with holes so that they could be used as flutes.

-Such instruments were prepared almost 200 million years ago, which is a time even when the human civilization did not flourished.
-Kings and royal families used to house expert musicians while the common people used to visit road shows and small fests in order to quench their thirst for quality music.
+Such instruments were prepared almost 200 million years ago, which is a time even when the human civilization did not flourish.
+Kings and royal families used to house expert musicians while the common people used to visit roadshows and small fests in order to quench their thirst for quality music.

 Another profession that is almost as old as the existence of humans is a painter.
 As known, there are painting find out on the dwellings, stones, and similar materials.
 These paintings were prepared more than 32,000 years ago.

 The profession of painters was appreciated and followed in almost every civilization, such as Romans, Mayans, Chinese, and more.
 With time this profession evolved even more, and expert painters got fame and worldwide recognition.
 However, being a painter is not a much profitable business than it was in the past.

 Designing and planning buildings is another excellent career option that has lasted through much of human history.
 This profession came into existence when humans decided to create personal dwellings as their residents for a living.

 The profession of architects came into existence and expanded to a great extent.
 These professionals were called in order to design homes and the professionals used to prepare plans in black and white print.